Qorvo joins other Apple suppliers in cutting forecast

-(Reuters) - Apple supplier Qorvo Inc cut its third-quarter forecast for profit and revenue on Tuesday, joining a handful of suppliers to the iPhone maker that have warned of an earnings hit due to lower demand from a major customer.
+(Reuters) - Apple supplier Qorvo Inc (QRVO.O) cut its third-quarter forecast for profit and revenue on Tuesday, joining a handful of suppliers to the iPhone maker that have warned of an earnings hit due to lower demand from a major customer.

 Qorvo, which supplies radio frequency chips to Apple, said the forecast cut was due to “recent demand changes for flagship smartphones.”